NTSB Releases Cause Of June 2023 Airplane Crash Near Jamestown Airport

 Sheriff Jim Quattrone said the Cirrus SR-22 traveled from Oshawa, Ontario, Canada to Erie, Pennsylvania before arriving at the Jamestown Airport to refuel just after noon.
 He said the plane departed at 1:41 p.m., crashing shortly after take-off.

-Pilot 52-year-old Roger Jay Ryall of Toronto, Canada and the plane’s passenger as 52-year-old David J. Hughes of British Columbia both died in the crash.
+Pilot 52-year-old Roger Jay Ryall of Toronto, Canada and the plane’s passenger, 52-year-old David J. Hughes of British Columbia, both died in the crash.

 Leave a Reply